sonuoha/BuildUSD/README.md

   - src/buildusd/config/sample_manifest.json (JSON with `_comment` helper fields)
   - src/buildusd/config/sample_manifest.yaml (YAML with inline comments)
   Copy one of them locally (e.g. to src/buildusd/config/manifest.yaml) when preparing project-specific settings.
 The real manifest remains untracked by design and can be loaded from local paths or omniverse:// URIs.
-- 2D annotation contexts (e.g. alignment strings in IfcAnnotation) are preserved.
+- 2D annotation contexts (e.g. alignment strings in IfcAnnotation) are preserved only when 2D extraction is enabled.
 If the ifcopenshell geometry iterator rejects an annotation context, the pipeline emits a warning and falls back to manual curve extraction so the data still lands in the 2D geometry layer.

 Troubleshooting